philadams-zz/philadams.net/src/quotes.md

 -
 > In every job that must be done, there is an element of fun.
 You find the fun,
 > and - SNAP - the job's a game! _Mary Poppins_

 -
+> The real voyage of discovery consists not in seeking new landscapes, but in
+> having new eyes. _Marcel Proust_

+-
 > We have more power than will; and it is often by way of excuse to